tsenart/vegeta/README.md

 #### -laddr
 Specifies the local IP address to be used.

+#### -lazy
+Specifies whether to read the input targets lazily instead of eagerly.
+This allows streaming targets into the attack command and reduces memory footprint.
+The trade-off is one of added latency in each hit against the targets.

 #### -ordering
 Specifies the ordering of target attack.
 The default is `random` and